ozdemirht/py_claude_prompt_eng/Readme.md

 ![Claude_Conversation.ipynp](src/Claude_Conversation.ipynb) introduce API via examples.
 - AntrophicPrompt: Accumulate messages and provides an abstraction for a conversation session.
+- Example on how "system prompt" influences the LLM completion.
+- Example on how "temperature" influences the LLM completion.

 Prompt Optimization
 -------------------